daKmoR/spectrum-web-components/packages/table/README.md

 -   Next steparoonies:

-1. make selection work with virtualised elements. rip.
+1. Test for: change event on tablehead checkbox cell;
 2. Scrolling w/ screenreader on virtualised table elements
-3. Tests for each
-4. Do story without current target
+3. make selection work with virtualised elements. rip.

 -   NOT CURRENTLY NEEDED but still important